dmgatti/SingleCellRNAseq/_episodes/01-introduction.md

 teaching: 30
 exercises: 10
 questions:
-- "What is single-cell RNA-seq?"
+- "What is single cell RNA-seq?"
-- "What is the difference between bulk RNA-seq and single-cell RNA-seq?"
+- "What is the difference between bulk RNA-seq and single cell RNA-seq?"
-- "How do I choose between bulk RNA-seq and single-cell RNA-seq"
+- "How do I choose between bulk RNA-seq and single cell RNA-seq"
 objectives:
-- "Describe what single-cell RNA-seq is."
+- "Describe the overall experimental process of generating single-cell transcriptomes."
+- "Describe instances where bulk vs. single cell RNA-Seq methods are uniquely appropriate."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Single cell methods excel in defining cellular heterogeneity and profiling cells differentiating along a trajectory."
+- "Single cell RNA-Seq data is sparse and cannot be analyzed using standard bulk RNA-Seq approaches."
+- "Bulk transcriptomics provides a more in-depth portrait of tissue gene expression, but scRNA-Seq allows you to distinguish between changes in cell composition vs gene expression."
 ---

 ## Brief overview of single cell transcriptomics technology